aymara/verbenet-editor/README.md

 `./manage.py test` should work, even though it will take some time to create a database then remove it: the fixtures load the entire LVF data!
+This takes about 30 seconds on my laptop.
 To speed things up at the expense of possible bugs creeping in, you can create a database specifically for testing:

     createdb _test_verbenet_db
     ./manage.py migrate --settings=syntacticframes.settings.migratedtestdb